OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

 H_BRIDGE_MOTOR_REVERSE = 1

 class hBridgeMotor:
-    """Class that two digital signals and a pwm signal to control an h-bridge"""
+    """Class that two digital signals and a pwm signal to control an H-Bridge"""

     def __init__(self, pwmChannel, fwdChannel, revChannel):
         # note the channels